 Can I deny parenting time when Ex isn’t paying child support?

-Parenting Time and Child Support
+Parenting Time and Child Support in Minnesota

 Parenting time gives children the opportunity to bond with their parents and to benefit from their love and guidance.
 Parenting time is not considered exchangeable for child support.

 Parenting Time refers to the designated time that each parent is scheduled to be with his/her children.
 Therefore, the children should be with one parent during his/her parenting time, and with the other parent during his/her parenting time.

 Child Support refers to the financial obligation one parent must pay to the other parent for the support of the child’s basic needs, medical needs, and child care costs.

 It may be helpful to think of child support and parenting time as two separate orders from the court.
 Both court orders need to be followed and each order has separate ramifications when they are not followed.